-The founders of Wing Sang (from left Joseph Joe Young Ma, George Bew Kwok, Ying Piu Ma, James Hing Choy).
+The founders of Wing Sang (from left Wing Chan Ma, George Bew Kwok, Ying Piu Ma, James Hing Choy).
 The photo was taken around 1890 (City of Sydney Archives, photo donated by Gordon Mar)

 Wing Sang & Co. (meaning ‘Eternity’ in Chinese) was an import and export fruit merchant and commission agent which operated in Haymarket of Sydney between 1890-1984.
 Wing Sang was founded in 1890, originally as a fruit shop by a group of Chinese who came from Zhongshan County in Guangdong (Kuo, 2013).
-The company registration certificate (1905) shows it was registered as a ‘fruit merchants and commission agents’ by George Bew Kwok (郭标), Joseph Joe Young Ma (馬祖容), James Hing Choy (蔡興), Tuck Sue (萧德), Ying Piu Ma (馬應彪), Sam Ick, Wing Chan Ma (馬永燦) and Thomas Chong Choy (蔡昌).
+The company registration certificate (1905) shows it was registered as a ‘fruit merchants and commission agents’ by George Bew Kwok (郭标), Mark Joe (馬永燦), James Hing Choy (蔡興), Tuck Sue (萧德), Ying Piu Ma [written as Mark M Puie] (馬應彪), Sam Ick, Ing Chan and Thomas Chong Choy (蔡昌).

 The business registration certificate of Wing Sang & Co in 1905 (courtesy of Howard Wilson)

 Wing Sang operated at several locations in Sydney’s Haymarket area at different times.
 It is difficult establish an exact timeline for these locations due to a lack of detail in the historical records.
 The information below comes from newspaper sources, the City of Sydney Archives and archival material collected by Howard Wilson.